LukeShortCloud/rootpages/src/programming/devops.rst

 Big O Notation
 --------------

 The Big O Notation is used to explain the complexity and time required for a function to return in programming.
-The letter `O` repesents the "order".
+The letter `O` represents the "order".
 The letter `N` presents the number of input values for the function.
 Programmers should try to refactor their code to achieve a scale of `O(1)` which is a constant time and can scale efficiently no matter how much input data is provided.

 -  O(1) = The function will always take the same amount of time to return.
 -  O(N) = Time to completion scales linearly based on the input given.